Mission of the University of Georgia

 Mission of the Department of Nutritional Sciences

 The mission of the Department of Nutritional Sciences is to prepare students to function as professionals, to meet changing needs of society and industry in the areas of foods and nutrition, to generate scholarly work in our discipline, and to educate the public about special issues in nutrition and foods.

 Mission of the Didactic Program in Dietetics

-The mission of the didactic program in dietetics (DPD) is to prepare graduates for successful careers in nutrition and dietetics and encourage graduates to assume leadership roles in their profession and in society via completion of a baccalaureate degree.
+The mission of the didactic program in dietetics (DPD) is to prepare graduates for successful careers in nutrition and dietetics and encourage pursuit of leadership roles in their profession and in society via completion of a baccalaureate degree.
 Graduates will have the knowledge and skills needed to be successful in a supervised practice program leading to eligibility for the CDR credentialing exam to become an entry-level registered dietitian nutritionist.
-Graduates will use research to guide them in decisions, be able to communicate effectively, use resources wisely, and understand that they must engage in lifelong learning to be successful in the nutrition and dietetics profession.
+Graduates will use research to guide them in making evidence-based decisions, be able to communicate effectively, use resources wisely, and engage in lifelong learning in order to achieve success in the nutrition and dietetics profession.

 Program Goal 1

-Program graduates will succeed in supervised practice programs and as professionals in fields related to dietetics.
+Graduates will be well prepared to succeed in supervised practice programs and as professionals in fields related to dietetics.

 Program Objectives for Goal 1

 a) At least 80% of students complete program requirements within 3 years (150% of the program length).

 b) At least 60 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 c) Of program graduates who apply to a supervised practice program, at least 70 percent are admitted within 12 months of graduation.

 e) The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-f) At least 80% of graduates will indicate that they felt well prepared for their first job and will rate their education at the University of Georgia as excellent or good.
+f) At least 80% of graduates will indicate that they felt well prepared for their first job and will rate their education at the University of Georgia as good or excellent.